troclaux/notes/networking.md

     - method of transmission
     - error handling, etc

+- packet or encapsulated data: unit of data transmitted over a network
+  - includes:
+    - header: caintains control information, which is info about data transmission
+    - payload: actual data being transmitted (e.g. file, email or web page)
+    - trailer (optional): error-checking data or additional control information
+  - each layer adds more info
+  - packet's name changes for each layer, in the [encapsulation process](#network-encapsulation)
+    - e.g. datagram for network layer, frame for link layer

 - throughput (bits per second = bps): amount of data per second that can be transferred
 - latency (milliseconds = ms): time required for a data packet to travel from the source to destination and return
 - bandwidth (bps or GBps): maximum volume of data that can be transferred at one time